alexharri/website/posts/move-to-monorepo.md

   <h2>Config files</h2>
 </SectionAnchor>

-One of the core reason for moving to a monorepo tends to be reducing friction and making cross-project work easier.
+One of the core reasons for moving to a monorepo tends to be reducing friction and making cross-project work easier.
 A developer moving from one project to another should be able to get up to speed and be productive quickly.

 This becomes easier when differences across projects are minimal.